 Acute respiratory infections (ARIs), particularly pneumonia, constitute one of the main causes of child deaths in developing countries.
-To assess the prevalence of this infection, mothers were asked if their children under age 5 had been ill with a cough during the two weeks preceding the survey and, if so, whether the cough had been accompanied by short, rapid breathing.
-Figure 30 shows that 5 percent of children under age 5 in the East Province had been ill with a cough accompanied by short, rapid breathing in the two weeks preceding the survey, compared to 6 percent at the national level.
+To assess the prevalence of these infections, mothers were asked if their children under age 5 had been ill with a cough during the two weeks preceding the survey and, if so, they were asked whether the cough had been accompanied by short, rapid breathing.